 Editorial Policy

 The Editorial Board wishes to encourage the submission of high quality scientific and clinical papers from all countries in Europe and around the world.
+There is NO CHARGE for authors to submit a manuscript to the Journal of Wound Management.

 The editorial team provides assistance for authors with difficulties writing in English, when needed.
 Please contact the EWMA Secretariat for more information.